 Why allow them to release this energy?

-When they are bored, your dog may start to dig holes as a way to keep themselves entertained.
+When they are bored, your dog may dig holes as a way to keep themselves entertained.
 They may also be prone to chew shoes or rip apart pillows!
 Keeping them entertained and giving them outlets for their energy can lessen their drive to cause damage around your home.